zyfone/UGA/README.md

 ---
 submitting to the XXXX，we will update the code after the paper is officially accepted

-For RTX30 GPU, according code in new branch
+For RTX30 GPU, this code repository is not suitable.

 Obtaining improved performance overcomes the reported results in the paper by adjusting some parameters.